tykaneshige/Pokebot-Sample/README.md

 # Pokebot-Sample
-Sample program for the Pokebot implementation (non-server implementation).
+Sample program for the Pokebot implementation (non-server).

 ---